To listen to this statement of faith, click below:

 Cosmology — What I Believe About the Universe

 If we are to claim “sola scriptura” then we must take the bible as it is and not attempt to make excuses or do violence to the meaning by imposing our modern views on things written long ago.
-Many think these things are myths or allegories, or that the people of the past were primitive.
-Yet those who have studied the history of cosmology know that there is more to the story.
+Many think these things are myths or allegories, or that the people of the past were primitive and just trying to explain what they saw.
+Yet those who have studied the history of cosmology know that there is more to the story, and if Moses is wrong about these things then it means none of the bible can be trusted.

 I do not make claims as to the position of the sun and moon, nor even the shape of the system we live in as a whole.
 I do make claims that the Earth is a plane and in an enclosed cosmology of some kind.
-This is easily proven by the refutation of gravity, which underpins the entire heliocentric model, the behavior and observation of the horizon as being flat regardless of altitude, and the behavior of water always finding its level.
+This is easily proven by the refutation of gravity, which underpins the entire heliocentric model, the behavior and observation of the horizon as being flat regardless of altitude, the behavior of water always finding its level and the incompatibility of the heliocentric model with the teachings of the gospel.

 There is zero empirical evidence for heliocentrism, and in fact all the evidence clearly points to the truth of the bible — as well as a sinister conspiracy to hide that truth by the powers that be.

 We must not forget the influence of the Catholic Church and its Jesuits on the development of cosmological thinking.
 Over the last 500 years the top astronomers in history have all been Catholic agents.
 Darwin, who authored the theory of evolution, was very likely a Freemason just like his grandfather.
-The Big Bang was created by a Jesuit, and NASA alone has been exposed for their lies, like the moon landing, countless times by countless people.
+The Big Bang was created by a Jesuit, and NASA alone has been exposed for their lies, like the moon landing or the ISS, countless times by countless people.

 Thanatology — What I Believe About Death & the Afterlife

 The authors of the bible did not believe in a separate, immortal soul that persists after death.
-Rather, they believed in a union of the spiritual (God’s breath) and the physical, which is why man is called a living soul (Genesis 2:7).
+Rather, they believed in a union of the spiritual (God’s breath) and the physical, which is why man is called a living soul in Genesis 2:7.

 I uphold the promise of the resurrection as the completion of redemption and I reject eternal conscious torment.
 Hell is a place of future punishment, not an ongoing place of eternal torture.
 God sustains all living beings, both wicked and faithful, and grants eternal existence only to those who place their faith in Christ.
 The teaching of eternal conscious torment is used by the enemy to discredit the gospel as a monenergistic work of God (through predestination of eternal torment) and it is also used by the enemy to deceive people into universalism.

 The teaching of a separate, immortal soul is also intimately tied to Gnosticism, New Age, pagan religion, the occult and synergistic salvation.
+It justifies near death experiences, out of body experiences, reincarnation, past life regression, visions of heaven and many other deceptions.
 It must be rejected because it corrodes one’s focus on the power of God in the resurrection, and also because it opens the door for drifting into serious error or even apostasy.

 For my study series on the Afterlife, go here.